schoeberl/wildcat/README.md

 ## Results

-Here are resource and fmax results for the 3-stage pipeline.
+Here are resource and fmax results for the 3-, 4-, and 5-stages pipeline.
 We exclude instruction and data memory/cache in the numbers.

 Cyclon IV has 4-bit LUTs and the timing info